 As part of the regular risk reporting, the risk owners report to the central risk management the risks they have identified, including the respective likelihoods of occurrence, the potential financial impact as well as the risk mitigation measures.
 They aggregate the information reported and regularly present a consolidated report to the Managing Board and to the Audit Committee.
 Material individual risks and aggregated risk categories are given particular emphasis here.
 When critical or urgent issues arise, the regular reporting process is supplemented by an ad hoc report.

 Assessment of the risk situation by the Managing Board

-Development and composition of total risk exposure

 Risk category Trend Share of total risk (expected value)

-External risks 7 21%
+External risks لا 21%

-Strategic risks 10%
+Strategic risks + 10%

 Financial risks 14%

 Operative risks 48%

-Organizational risks 7%
+Organizational risks لا 7%